-- Preference for projects that create or preserve affordable housing; - Preference for infrastructure or public facilities that support creation or preservation of affordable housing: - Preference for infrastructure or public facilities that support low or moderate income populations; - Preference for projects that demonstrate that they can spend grant funding within the applicable timeliness provisions; - For Non-Housing Projects: preference for projects that leverage public funds or in-kind contributions to the greatest extent possible, or projects that meet a particular community need that cannot be met by other public funding sources. - Examples of non-monetary leveraging includes but is not limited to in-kind labor or materials, existing site ownership and control, extensions of a current or existing project that has already received environmental or permit approval. - 3.
-The following Selection Criteria will be given additional consideration in the event of deciding between more than one eligible project(s) that meet the criteria above: - Preference for projects that prevent displacement in high opportunity areas; - Preference for housing projects that create units for very low, extremely low, and special needs populations;
+- Preference for projects that create or preserve affordable housing; - Preference for infrastructure or public facilities that support creation or preservation of affordable housing; - Preference for infrastructure or public facilities that support low or moderate income populations; - Preference for projects that demonstrate that they can spend grant funding within the applicable timeliness provisions; - For Non-Housing projects: preference for projects that leverage public funds or in-kind contributions to the greatest extent possible, or projects that meet a particular community need that cannot be met by other public funding sources. - Examples of non-monetary leveraging includes but is not limited to inkind labor or materials, existing site ownership and control, extensions of a current or existing project that has already received environmental or permit approval. - For Homeless Services and Rapid Rehousing projects: preference for projects that promote effective and proven strategies for homelessness prevention and intervention.

+3. The following Selection Criteria will be given additional consideration in the event of deciding between more than one eligible project(s) that meet the criteria above:

-- Preference for projects which demonstrate they will alleviate the impact of climate change on low-income populations; - For Housing Projects: preference for: - Projects that demonstrate funds will be leveraged against total development costs at least 7:1; - Projects demonstrating advanced readiness via (a) entitlements; (b) financing commitments; (c) building permits (d) environmental review; - Project developers who can demonstrate consistent success obtaining federal tax credits and/or state funding to develop housing within the last seven years; - Projects that can demonstrate existing support from other jurisdictions via letters of support, funding commitments, etc.
+- Preference for projects that prevent displacement in high opportunity areas; - Preference for housing projects that create units for very low, extremely low, and special needs populations; - Preference for projects which demonstrate they will alleviate the impact of climate change on low-income populations; - For Housing Projects: preference for:

+- Projects that demonstrate funds will be leveraged against total development costs at least 7:1; - Projects demonstrating advanced readiness via (a) entitlements; (b) financing commitments; (c) building permits (d) environmental review; - Project developers who can demonstrate consistent success obtaining federal tax credits and/or state funding to develop housing within the last seven years; - Projects that can demonstrate existing support from other jurisdictions via letters of support, funding commitments, etc.